cmsca/datascience_public/README.md

 ## Overview

 Welcome to the CMSCA Data Science Student Project!
-This group is open to anyone, regardless of prior programming experience.
+This project is open to any youth, regardless of prior programming experience.

-This group will meet ~1x per month to explore and learn new data science concepts.
+We will meet ~1x per month to explore and learn new data science concepts.
 The classes herein are structured so each class will be useful in and of itself.
-For participants who join all the sessions, we'll tie everything together at the end of the year by using everything we've learned to build a knowledge graph of chess player and the results of their matches.
+For participants who join all the sessions, we'll tie everything together at the end by using everything we've learned to build a [network graph](https://vizartpandey.com/how-to-plot-a-network-graph-with-tableau/) of a chess player and the results of their prior matches.

 ### What is Data Science?